 The first time I tried kombucha, I made the mistake of sniffing it before I drank it.
-It smelled strongly of vinegar, so I thought – I’m not going to like this.
-I was very surprised at the taste.
-It was sweet, tangy and slightly effervescent.
+It had a strong smell of vinegar, so I did not think I would like it.
+However, the taste was surprising.
+To explain, it was sweet, tangy and slightly effervescent.
 I learned that the base is acidic, so a vinegar smell is normal, but not indicative of what the taste will be.

 Kombucha is a fermented drink made from a base of tea and sugar, using a culture called a SCOBY.
 SCOBY is an acronym for Symbiotic Colony Of Bacteria and Yeast.
 It is a mushroom-like culture, which is actually the fruiting body of a fungus.
 The drink ferments within a few weeks to give you a healthful beverage that is like nothing you’ve ever had before.

-It’s believed that kombucha was discovered in northeast China or Manchuria around 1910.
-It made it’s way to Russia and gained popularity in the 50′s and 60′s.
+It is believed that kombucha was discovered in northeast China or Manchuria around 1910.
+It then made its way to Russia and gained popularity in the ’50s and ’60s.
 From there, it spread around the globe.
 Only in the last 20 years or so has it come to be enjoyed here in America.
-There are several bottling companies now that mass produce kombucha, and all of them start the same way.
+There are several bottling companies that mass produce kombucha, and all of them start with the same process.

 The starter tea is usually a combination of black and green teas, although many are made from other ingredients, as we’ll show you later in this article.
 Sugar and a SCOBY are added to start the fermentation process.
 The SCOBY mother, or original fungus, will float, sink, or turn sideways in the container used.
 It’s not unusual to see brown stringy things coming from the mother, or it may develop holes, bumps, dark patches or clear spots.
 All of this is normal.
 However, if you detect a cheesy, rotten smell, see bugs (such as fruit flies) or see green or black mold, toss it out and start over.
 The bad SCOBY and liquid can go into a compost pile without harm.